cornelRaiu/search-analytics/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Search Analytics will store and display the search terms used on your website.
+WP Search Analytics will store and display the search terms used on your website.
 No third-party service is used!

 == Description ==
-Search Analytics will keep history of the search terms used by your users and group them in a set of statistics including the number of posts resulted from that search term.
+WP Search Analytics will keep history of the search terms used by your users and group them in a set of statistics including the number of posts resulted from that search term.

 It can easily aid you in finding what your users are really searching for on your website and make sure you provide exactly what they need.

 Help and/or ideas are greatly appreciated!
-You can contribute to the GitHub repository: [Search Analytics](https://github.com/cornelRaiu/search-analytics)
+You can contribute to the GitHub repository: [WP Search Analytics](https://github.com/cornelRaiu/search-analytics)

-**NOTE: Search Analytics stores all the statistics in your WordPress database.
+**NOTE: WP Search Analytics stores all the statistics in your WordPress database.
 No info is sent to third-party services!**

 = Features =
 * Record all the search queries made using the **standard WordPress search form**.